mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 However, if browser supports WebSocket connection and it can be established, it is better to use it instead.

-To summarize, best approach is: try to open WebSocket connection first and if it fails - try to fall back to one of the HTTP-based transport.
+To summarize, best approach is: try to open WebSocket connection first and if it fails - try to fall back to one of the HTTP-based transports.
+It is also possible to "upgrade" connection - start with long-polling and try to establish WebSocket connection.
+If it succeeds, switch to WebSocket connection.
+While this approach might reduce initial connection times, but it requires careful server-side implementation to avoid any race conditions when switching between connections.

 Polyfill Libraries
 ------------------

 Luckily enough, there's no need to implement everything by yourself.
-It is very hard to work around all known browser, proxy and firewall implementation quirks.
+It is very hard to work around all known browser, proxy and firewall implementation quirks, especially when starting from scratch.

-There are some polyfill libraries, like [SockJS](https://github.com/sockjs) or [Socket.IO](http://socket.io/), that implement WebSocket-like API on top of variety of different transport implementation.
+There are some polyfill libraries, like [SockJS](https://github.com/sockjs), [Socket.IO](http://socket.io/) and some others, that implement WebSocket-like API on top of variety of different transport implementation.

 While they differ by exposed server and client API, they share common idea: use best transport possible in given circumstances and provide consistent API on the server side.